PanosEconomou/notes/Quantum_Fields/Thermal_QFT.md

 $$
 \Omega = e^{S},
 $$
-where $S$ is the entropy which is some function over the macroscopic configuration space.
+by where $S$ is the entropy which is some function over the macroscopic configuration space.
 The probability is going to be proportional to $\Omega$ since it indicates the number of available states to our system with given macroscopic variables.
 Now consider the system attached to a big reservoir.
 This corresponds to taking the (categorical tensor) product of the two configuration spaces, so the total number of states $\Omega_T$ is going to be $\Omega_S \cdot \Omega_R$, i.e. the product of the available states of our system $S$ and the reservoir $R$.
 This implies that
 $$
 \Omega_T = \Omega_S\Omega_R \iff e^{S_T} =  e^{S_S + S_R} \iff S_T = S_S + S_R.
 $$